mamnuya/GNER/README.md

 ## Future Work
 Based on our findings, we propose the following steps for improving the GNER-LLaMA model:

-Enhance Contextual Training: Incorporate real-world examples with varied sentence complexities.
+* Enhance Contextual Training: Incorporate real-world examples with varied sentence complexities

-Expand Synonym Mapping: Include diverse synonyms and abbreviations across languages and domains.
+* Expand Synonym Mapping: Include diverse synonyms and abbreviations across languages and domains

-Optimize Tokenization Algorithms: Refine preprocessing steps to better handle edge cases.
+* Optimize Tokenization Algorithms: Refine preprocessing steps to better handle edge cases

-Implement Resource Optimization Techniques: Focus on memory and inference time improvements.
+* Implement Resource Optimization Techniques: Focus on memory and inference time improvements

-Conduct Robust Evaluations: Test the model on larger datasets and across different languages to ensure scalability and accuracy.
+* Conduct Robust Evaluations: Test the model on larger datasets and across different languages to ensure scalability and accuracy

 ## Citation